Boston is a top tourist destination in the United States. It offers history, culture, sports, and even shopping opportunities for visitors to explore.

 Boston Go card Free Guidebook – It has all the numbers, times, subways, and information to use your Go Card, conveniently in one place.
 I printed this off and stuck it in my folder.

-When to go to Boston
+Best Time to Go to Boston

 I think the shoulder season is the best time to visit.
 April-May and September-October offer nice weather without the crowds.
 Accommodation is cheaper too.
 Just pack a sweater for those cool mornings and evenings.